abilian/abilian-developer-guide/python.rst

 PyPI mirror
 ~~~~~~~~~~~

-We have set up a PyPI mirror, using the `devpi <http://doc.devpi.net/latest/>`_ project.
+We have set up an internal PyPI mirror, using the `devpi <http://doc.devpi.net/latest/>`_ project.

 Its main use is for our CI server (Jenkins).

-Of course, our public open source projects should be buildable without dependencies on it.
+Of course, our public open source projects should be buildable without depending on it.

 Packaging